inplayer-org/docs/docs/jssdk.md

 ## 'How to' Examples

-In the following section, you can find multiple 'how to' examples about doing specific functionalities within the InPlayer monetization platform.
+The following section enumerates multiple 'how to' examples about doing specific operations within the InPlayer Monetization Platform.

 ## How to Register an Account